Kamil47/TimeDate7segmentsDisplay/README.md

 In my project, there is used library for 7 segment Led display from **[Abaskin, GitHub](https://github.com/abaskin/MAX72XX.git)**.
 On mentioned link there are more information about functions, objects and other parts of library.

 Two displays are shown in time sequences, one for time and one for date.
 Format of Date is **_DD.
 MM.
 YY_** (_DD_ Day of Month, _MM_ Month, _YY_ Year-2000).
 Date display is activated at the end of the minute, in each the 52-th second and remain active for seven seconds.
 Timing for **_Time/Date_** display, can be modifyed by code.

+## _Conclusion_ ##

+The ambient temperature could be displayed, but I hesitate if it is useful.
+There must be some more time interval for temperature inside one minute.
+Is it worse instead of time information or not?
+Finally I decided not to include the temperature.
+If somebody need it, is ready.

+The weakest point is code for sensing ambient light and display brightnest.
+I used just four steps to distinguish levels and code in this functions could be improved.

+Generally I can find many DIY digital clocks, but I was not successful to find clock with large 7 segments digits.
+From this point of view, and especially from the point of view of electronic problem solving, my project can be useful for many enthusiasts.